lwjglgamedev/zvk/bookcontents/chapter-09/chapter-09.md

 };
 ```

-This new function basically, iterates over the image contents, checking if the alpha component has a value different than `255` (one in
+This new function basically, iterates over the image contents, checking if the alpha component has a value different than `255` (`1.0` in
 normalized color components).
 If so, we consider that the texture has transparencies.
 With that information, we will add a new field to the
 `VulkanMaterial` struct which states if the material is transparent: